sgleich/NetGAM/README.md

 ```

 # Example
-An example of how to use the `NetGAM` package is outlined <embed src="https://sgleich.github.io/Example_NetGAM_Network.pdf" type="application/pdf" />
+An example of how to use the `NetGAM` package is outlined [here] (https://github.com/sgleich/NetGAM/raw/main/vignettes/Example_NetGAM_Network.pdf)